7 Best Walking Shoes For Plantar Fasciitis in 2023

 - Discomfort when you bend your big toe by hand (passively)

-7 features of walking shoes for plantar fasciitis
+How to find the best walking shoes for plantar fasciitis

-If you’re experiencing plantar heel pain you might experience difficulty with footwear comfort, fit and choice, as this research has shown.
-Don’t be discouraged, here’s the list of shoe features to help with the pain.
+If you’re experiencing plantar heel pain you might experience difficulty with footwear comfort, fit, and choice, as this research has shown.

 These are the things you should look for in a shoe in case you have plantar fasciitis.
-The idea behind these features is to find a shoe that minimizes impacts when your foot hits a hard surface.
+The idea behind these features is to find a shoe that minimises impacts when your foot hits a hard surface.

-- Cushioning: appropriate amount of cushioning which decreases the impact forces while walking.
-Pay special attention to the heel area, it should have additional padding which takes the strain off the plantar fascia ligament.
+Decreases the impact forces while walking.
+The heel area should have additional cushioning to take the strain off the plantar fascia ligament. |

-- Firm heel counter: keeping the heel steady minimizes additional stretching of the plantar fascia
+Keeping the heel steady minimises additional stretching of the plantar fascia. |

-- Removable insoles: you might need this option in case you go for special insoles for plantar fasciitis.
+You might need this option in case you go for special insoles for plantar fasciitis. |

 Not all these features are a must.
 Comfort comes first.
 Everything else is there to eliminate/lessen the pain and make your walking a comfortable experience.